Vegan Breakfast Bowls and More!

 - Damn Good Dessert Bowls

-The final chapter shares a yummy assortment of vegan sauces, spreads, dips and drizzles to enhance your bowls.
-Get your copy HERE!
+The final chapter shares a yummy assortment of vegan sauces, spreads, dips, and drizzles to enhance your bowls.
+Get your copy on Amazon!

-Jackie has kindly given me permission to share a recipe from the book.
-This plant-based gluten-fee loaded potato breakfast bowl is made with crispy potato hash and heavenly mushroom gravy.
-It’s sure to be a crowd pleaser!
+Jackie has kindly permitted me to share a recipe from the book.
+This vegan, gluten-free, loaded potato breakfast bowl features crispy potato hash and a heavenly mushroom gravy.
+It’s sure to hit the spot and get your day started right!

 Loaded Potato Breakfast Bowl